s-marios/echology/README.md

 `-p pollingport` specify the port used to listen for clients interested in the polled data (default: 2345)

 `-pp proxyport` specify the port used to listen for clients that want to execute ECHONET Lite commands (default: 3361)

+`-ppp notifyport` specify the port used to listen for clients interested in notificaitons (default: 3371)

 `f filterstrnig` specify the type of data that will be *excluded from* the polled data.
 For example, specifying `-f HMDT` will exclude humidity data.
 Current known data types are `TMPR, HMDT, VOC, CO2, LUX, LGHT, PRSN`, standing in for temperature, humidity, voc, co2, illumination, light status (on/off) and human presence.